metamn/svg/README.md

 ### Style overwriting with CSS Custom Properties a.k.a CSS Variables

 * `currentColor` is the only CSS variable available in SVG today.
-* if we want to set other attributes we have to use custom CSS variables
+* If we want to set other attributes we have to use custom CSS variables

 ```
 <svg style="display: none">